awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.Options.AuditPlugin.md

 After you add the MariaDB Audit Plugin, you don't need to restart your DB instance\.
 As soon as the option group is active, auditing begins immediately\.

+**Important**
+Adding the MariaDB Audit Plugin to a DB instance might cause an outage\.
+We recommend adding the MariaDB Audit Plugin during a maintenance window or during a time of low database workload\.

 **To add the MariaDB Audit Plugin**

 1. Determine the option group you want to use\.
 You can create a new option group or use an existing option group\.
 If you want to use an existing option group, skip to the next step\.
 Otherwise, create a custom DB option group\.
 Choose **mysql** for **Engine**, and choose **5\.6** or **5\.7** for **Major engine version**\.
 For more information, see [Creating an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.Create)\.